This article is a stub. You can help the IndieWeb wiki by expanding it.

 - is also a like post (hence the /f in the URL) for fallback purposes, so that targets that understand likes but not reacji at least get the positive sense of the reacji being communicated.
 This method only makes sense for like-like reacji, but that's an acceptable limitation.

-Until then, people have been experimenting on their own...
+Without official support people have been experimenting on their own...

 There are examples of individuals posting reacji as tweets (reacjweets as it were)

 A tweet author can simulate a limited curated set of reacji by posting a survey with only single-emoji responses.
 E.g.

 Tantek Çelik thoughts on reacji reply context design, deployed since brainstorming, have been incorporated into "How to display" above.

 - We should call this reactions instead of reacji.
 The rest of the industry already does - Slack, Facebook, GitHub, etc. Common terminology is more valuable than minor semantic differences.
 (Lots more discussion in IRC.) - Ryan Barrett